PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 TracerBoolConversionError: Attempted boolean conversion of traced array with shape bool[]..
 See https://jax.readthedocs.io/en/latest/errors.html#jax.errors.TracerBoolConversionError

-Instead, Catalyst control flow must be used in order to support control flow on dynamic variables:
+Instead, Catalyst control flow (such as :func:`~.cond` and :func:`.for_loop`) must be used in order to support control flow on dynamic variables:

 .. code-block:: python